jamiegonzalez/idk/Spectral-Data-Quality-(continuous-eeg).md

-ERPLAB now provides a Spectral Data Quality (continuous eeg) routine that can give you coarse information about the amount of power in different frequency bands .
-This can be useful for examining the frequencies that make up the EEG signal, and show if there are artifacts, like 50 / 60 Hz electrical line noise.

-**Note:**
-* This routine only works with continuous EEG data
-* This routine should be used after eliminating extreme periods of noise using [Artifact Rejection (continuous EEG)](https://github.com/lucklab/erplab/wiki/Artifact-Rejection-in-Continuous-Data), and after eliminating break periods using [Delete Time Segments (continuous EEG)](https://github.com/lucklab/erplab/wiki/Continuous-EEG-Preprocessing), otherwise the spectra will be contaminated with undue noise.
+The **Spectral Data Quality (continuous eeg)** routine provides coarse information about the amount of power in different frequency bands.
+This is useful for assessing types of noise that are confined to specific EEG bands.
+For example, skin potentials predominantly produce low-frequency voltages (under ~3 Hz), and line noise produces narrow spikes at the line frequency (60 Hz in North America and some other parts of the world, 50 Hz in Europe and most of Asia).
+This routine allows you to quantify the amplitude or power in whatever frequency bands you like.
+More precise information about data quality can be obtained at the time of averaging use our other data quality metrics, However, those routines require more extensive preprocessing, and the **Spectral Data Quality (continuous eeg)** routine provides a quick assessment of data quality on the continuous EEG with minimal preprocessing.
+This routine works only with continuous EEG data.

+**Important Notes:**
+* Before using this routine, you should do a quick cleaning of the continuous EEG using both [Delete Time Segments (continuous EEG)](https://github.com/lucklab/erplab/wiki/Continuous-EEG-Preprocessing) and [Artifact Rejection (continuous EEG)](https://github.com/lucklab/erplab/wiki/Artifact-Rejection-in-Continuous-Data).
+* These routines will eliminate the periods of time between trial blocks and periods with extreme noise (e.g., when an electrode has become disconnected or the subject scratches the electrode cap).
+* These periods will not impact your final data quality, but they can have a large impact on the **Spectral Data Quality (continuous eeg)** routine.
+If you do not remove them, the output of this routine may be misleading.
+* For a more sophisticated analysis of EEG frequency content, see the [FOOOF package](https://fooof-tools.github.io/fooof/).

 Action: